HubBox Software Development Kit (SDK) Integration

 Styling

-Launch / Confirmation Components: If using HubBox Components for the launch experience, style them using CSS ::part() and CSS Custom Properties (:root variables) as detailed in the HubBox Components Documentation.
+If using HubBox Components for the launch experience, style them using CSS ::part() and CSS Custom Properties (:root variables) as detailed in HubBox Components documentation.

-Widget Modal/iframe: The internal look and feel of the map widget itself (colors, pins, map style within the iframe) is primarily controlled by the configId you use during SingleWidgetManager initialization.
+The internal look and feel of the map widget (colours, pins, map style within the iframe) is primarily controlled by the configId used during SingleWidgetManager initialisation.
 This configuration is managed within the HubBox platform.
-See the Widget Configuration Documentation.
+See Widget Configuration documentation.

-Set Locale: Pass the correct locale code (e.g., "fr-FR") in the iframeParams.locale when initializing SingleWidgetManager.
+Pass the correct locale code (e.g., "fr-FR") in iframeParams.locale when initialising SingleWidgetManager.

-Override Text: Pass a translations object within iframeParams to override default text within the widget iframe.
-For text in Components rendered directly on your page (like the confirmation component), set the .translations property on the component instance after creating it.
-Refer to HubBox Components Documentation for keys.
+Pass a translations object within iframeParams to override default text within the widget iframe.
+For text in components rendered directly on your page (such as the confirmation component), set the .translations property on the component instance after creating it.
+Refer to the Component Translations documentation for available translation keys.

 Implementing features like eligibility and rate filtering with the SDK requires custom logic within your application, triggered by SDK events.